 When accountability isn't enough

 An accountability partner is one tool in a larger toolkit.
-If you’re relapsing frequently despite consistent accountability, that’s a signal, not that accountability has failed, but that you need additional support.
+If you're relapsing frequently despite consistent accountability, treat that as a signal to add more support.

 Consider:

-• A support group where you can learn from others in recovery
+- A support group or online recovery community where you can learn from others in recovery

 Accountability is most powerful when combined with environment design, replacement habits, and honest self-awareness.
 For the complete picture of how these pieces fit together, see our guide on how to quit porn.